deekayen/aidstoscoutmastership/manuscript/making_a_career.md

 ## Employment Agencies

-Employment agencies, and the means of getting suitable occupations for lads, differ according to localities, and the Scoutmaster, therefore, has to make himself acquanted with those prevailing in his neighbourhood.
+Employment agencies, and the means of getting suitable occupations for lads, differ according to localities, and the Scoutmaster, therefore, has to make himself acquainted with those prevailing in his neighbourhood.

 But in many centres it is found, by experience, best for the Scout authorities to form their own employment agencies.
 They can then place their lads out in situations best suited to their respective individual characters, and this give them unusually good chances of getting on.